Automatically designing CNN architectures using genetic algorithm for image classification: Experimental Results and Analysis

 For the peer competitors in the second category, the classification accuracy of CNN-GA is better than that of Genetic CNN.
-CNN-GA shows $1.15\%$ lower classification accuracy than that of Hierarchical Evolution; however, CNN-GA takes only one-tenth of the GPU days that that of Hierarchical Evolution.
-Compared to Block-QNN-S, CNN-GA shows slightly worse classification accuracy on the CIFAR10 and CIFAR100 datasets, while CNN-GA consumes about half of the number of the parameters and also half of the CPU days compared to those of Block-QNN-S. Furthermore, the classification accuracy of CNN-GA is competitive to that of EAS, and CNN-GA employs a significantly smaller number of parameters than that of EAS ($87\%$ fewer parameters used by CNN-GA than that of EAS).
-Although CNN-GA does not offer the best classification accuracy among the algorithms in this category, the algorithms in this category typically require extended expertise when they are used to solve real-world tasks.
+CNN-GA shows $1.15\%$ lower classification accuracy than that of Hierarchical Evolution; however, CNN-GA takes only one-tenth of the GPU days compared with that of Hierarchical Evolution.
+Compared to Block-QNN-S, CNN-GA shows slightly worse classification accuracy on the CIFAR10 and CIFAR100 datasets, while CNN-GA consumes about half of the number of the parameters and also half of the GPU days compared to those of Block-QNN-S. Furthermore, the classification accuracy of CNN-GA is competitive to that of EAS, and CNN-GA employs a significantly smaller number of parameters than that of EAS ($87\%$ fewer parameters used by CNN-GA than that of EAS).
+In addition, NASNet-B shows slightly better classification accuracy on CIFAR10 than CNN-GA (96.20\% v.s.
+95.22\%), while CNN-GA only consumes about 1/55 GPU days of that consumed by NASNet-B (35 GPU days v.s., 2,000 GPU days).
+Compared to NASNet-B, NASNet-A+cutout improves a classification accuracy of 1.33\% with a CNN having 27.6M parameters, by consuming 2,000 GPU days; but the CNN-GA+cutout obtains a 1.76\% classification accuracy improvement, while still with the same CNN having 2.9M parameters and consumes 35 GPU days.
+Although CNN-GA targets at designing promising CNN architectures without any CNN domain knowledge, it still shows comparable classification accuracy among the peer competitors in this ``automatic+manually tuning'' category.
+Compared to CNN-GA, the major limitation of the algorithms in this category is the requirement of extended expertise when they are used to solve real-world tasks.
 For example, EAS requires a manually-tuned CNN on the given dataset, and then EAS is used to refine the tuned CNN.
-If the tuned CNN is not with promising performance, the developed EAS would perform not well either at the end.
+If the tuned CNN is not with a promising performance, the developed EAS would perform not well either at the end.
 In addition, the CNNs discovered by Hierarchical Evolution and Block-QNN-S cannot be directly used.
 They must be inserted into a larger CNN manually-designed in advance.
 If the larger network is not designed properly, the final performance of Hierarchical Evolution and Block-QNN-S would also perform poorly.
-The major advantage of CNN-GA, among the algorithms in this category, is its completely automatic nature.
+In addition to the CNN framework that is required by all versions of NASNet, NASNet also employed a revised path-dropping technique to improve its performance.
+In addition, as can be seen in Table~\ref{tab_overview}, DARTS achieves the similar performance as well as the number of parameters as CNN-GA on CIFAR10, while consumes much fewer GPU days than CNN-GA dose.
+However, DARTS requires a manually-designed large CNN as a building block, and then using the differential method, i.e., the SGD, to choose the best path among the large CNNs.
+If the provided CNN is smaller than the optimal one, DARTS can never find the optimal CNN architecture.
+The proposed CNN-GA bears no such limitations, although it consumes more GPU days than DARTS dose.